-Michael Greenwell is an expert in communication and public health who has experience across multiple sectors such as health care, public health, and environmental science.
-His extensive involvement with health and risk communications across the U.S. Federal Government and the health care industry is distinguishing ICF as a center of excellence for public health clients.
-Mr. Greenwell is responsible for offering a wide range of services to health-related contracts, especially with the U.S. Department of Health and Human Services and the Centers for Disease Control and Prevention (CDC).
+Michael Greenwell is an expert in communication and public health with experience across multiple sectors including health care, public health, and environmental science.
+He has extensive involvement with health and risk communications across the U.S. federal government and the health care industry.
+Michael is responsible for offering a wide range of services to health-related contracts, including the U.S. Department of Health and Human Services and the Centers for Disease Control and Prevention (CDC).

-Mr. Greenwell served for 14 years as the communications director for two large centers within CDC: the National Center for Chronic Disease Prevention and Health Promotion, and the Agency for Toxic Substances and Disease Registry.
-He serves on numerous boards, including the American Heart Association and the Sudden Cardiac Arrest Association, and has served as a senior consultant to the Arthritis Foundation, Chronic Fatigue and Immune Deficiency Syndrome Association, and the Interstitial Cystitis Association.
+Michael served for 14 years as the communications director for two large centers within CDC - the National Center for Chronic Disease Prevention and Health Promotion and the Agency for Toxic Substances and Disease Registry.
+He serves on numerous boards, including the American Heart Association and the Sudden Cardiac Arrest Association and has served as a senior consultant to the Arthritis Foundation, Chronic Fatigue and Immune Deficiency Syndrome Association, and the Interstitial Cystitis Association.